alaymajmudar97/amanbasu.github.io/index.md

 - Frameworks and Libraries: Tensorflow, Keras, Flask

 # Research
-Currently, I am involved in projects requiring analysis of whole body MRI scans, Plasma current confinement in tokamak and agricultural issues in India.
+Currently, I am involved in a project requiring satellite image processing using Deep Learning techniques.

 #### Predicting the dynamics of Tokamak discharge <br> (Department of Atomic Energy, India)
 - The aim of the research was to anticipate the phenomenon of Disruption during Plasma confinement in Aditya Tokamak.